April 22, 2019 308

 Management practices in Nigerian organizations have attracted a lot of attention in the last decade.
 Evidence of poor management practices abounds in our public and private enterprises, deplorable attitude to work, the number and frequency of strikes and lockouts, low productivity, the avoidable waste of scare resources and other similar problems which seem to be endemic in the Nigerian society.

-Most of those who observe these problems come to the conclusion that they exist because Nigerians are naively attempting to practice management philosophies which reflect the culture and belief systems of advanced countries.
+Most of those who observe these problems conclude that they exist because Nigerians are naively attempting to practice management philosophies that reflect the culture and belief systems of advanced countries.
 They claim that appropriate management practices are those that correspond to the experience, beliefs, and culture of the people, rather than the so-called modern management practices, which have not relevance to the Nigerian environment.
 Therefore, successful management of organizations in Nigerian would require the development or adaptation of management practices that are unique to the Nigerian society.

 Others, who subscribe to the notion of the universality of management, believe that the problems will eventually diminish as Nigerians become trained and experienced in the art of modern management.
 What is required is simply time.
 Whilst the controversy rages on, let us examine some of the factors that currently dominate management practices in Nigeria, which, perhaps, give rise to the problems highlighted above.
 Among these factors are inadequate attention to planning and control, neglect of marketing (consumer satisfaction), favoritism, attitude to work, paternalism, etc.